Keeping you safe or creating more criminals?

 “Citizen” was created by a relatively unknown start-up technology company called Sp0n, founded in 2015, whose sparse website simply states that it is a company which “makes disruptive consumer mobile apps.”
 In addition, it is backed primarily by Sequoia Capital, a large venture capital firm focusing primarily on healthcare, technology, and financial services.
 Sequoia recently invested $12 million; the announcement was paired with the news that the app, originally only available in New York City, was expanding to San Francisco.

 The founder of Citizen, Andrew Frame, has previously stated that the app does not coordinate in any way with police departments: it acts as an independent entity.
-While the company has changed their message, and added a few notable disclaimers, many still worry that the potential problems of the original app will persist.
+While the company has changed its message and added a few notable disclaimers, many still worry that the potential problems of the original app will persist.